hpc-io/dxt-explorer/README.md

 ![DXT Explorer Logo](dxt-explorer.png)

-You need to have Python 3 and install some required libraries:
+You need to have Python 3 and R already installed in your system, and install some required Python libraries:

 ```bash
 pip install -r requirements.txt
 ```

+In the first execution ever, DXT Explorer will automatically download any missing R packages required, thus it might take longer to generate the plot.

 You also need to have Darshan Utils installed (`darshan-dxt-parser`) and available in your path.